Trump Declaring Antifa Terrorists Means YouTube MUST Ban Far Left ft. Will Chamberlain

 And then from that, you have a fracturing of confidence in who actually has legitimate power in the United States.

-If Trump's executive branch cannot treat terrorist organizations as terrorist organizations, and he's told it's illegitimate, it starts to fracture the view of who has actual authority in this country.
+If Trump's executive branch cannot treat terrorist organizations as terrorist organizations and he's told it's illegitimate, it starts to fracture the view of who has actual authority in this country.

-I think I think Trump needs to be able to say terrorists are terrorists and it'll be treated as terrorists.
+I think Trump needs to be able to say terrorists are terrorists and it'll be treated as terrorists.

 But the big tech companies, it's the majority of how we consume information and how our society builds confidence in who they actually fear.

-Uh take a look at California.
+Take a look at California.

 There is a fracturing of confidence in, I'll put it this way.

-The way it needs to be is that there's a monopoly on violence from these the superior authority of this country.
+The way it needs to be is that there's a monopoly on violence from the superior authority of this country.

-And then people in that state will recognize I don't have to listen to Trump or I shouldn't listen to Trump because the true monopoly on violence comes from the state of California.
+And then people in that state will recognize, I don't have to listen to Trump or I shouldn't listen to Trump because the true monopoly on violence comes from the state of California.

 And that's when you start getting these civil war distinctions.

-Yeah, I mean, I think what you're saying is, and and what you're right about is this this will result this will end up in a test of the will of the Trump administration, whether they have the will to enforce the law and to put down these sort of quiet, low-key quote unquote rebellions.
+Yeah, I mean, I think what you're saying is, and what you're right about, is this, this will end up in a test of the will of the Trump administration, whether they have the will to enforce the law and to put down these sort of quiet, low-key, quote-unquote, rebellions that, you know, essentially the, I mean, California is already starting to do stuff like this.

-You know, they passed a law purporting to regulate the whether or not federal agents could wear face masks in their states, which they don't have authority to do.
+You know, they passed a law purporting to regulate whether or not federal agents could wear face masks in their states, which they don't have authority to do.

-I know when I shop with Wayfair, I find options for every style, whether I'm feeling foho or farmhouse, modern traditional French country.
+I know when I shop with Wayfair, I find options for every style, whether I'm feeling foho or farmhouse, modern, traditional, French country.

 I can find exactly what I need for my home and more.

-No matter your space, style or budget, shop Wayfair.com to make your home way more you.
+No matter your space, style, or budget, shopwayfair.com to make your home way more you.

 If YouTube allows them on the platform, they will be making money.